Florida man indicted on fraud charges involving nearly $5 Million

 Conley faces up to 20 years of incarceration and a fine of up to $1,000,000 for each of the mail fraud charges.
 He faces up to 20 years of incarceration and a fine of up to $5 million for the securities fraud charge.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-The government is also seeking the forfeiture of any property purchased from the proceeds of the crimes, including a money judgement of at least $4,990,000.
+The government is also seeking the forfeiture of any property purchased from the proceeds of the crimes, including a money judgment of at least $4,990,000.

 Assistant U.S. Attorneys Danae DeMasi-Lemon and Robert H. McWilliams, Jr. are prosecuting the case on behalf of the government.
 The FBI investigated.